Following three attacks on the LGBTQIA+ community, groups condemned the Duterte administration’s flip-flops in loyalty and priorities.

 “In the Philippines, we have a justice system that is skewed for the interest of the rich, the powerful, and the favored, while the poor and those who challenge the oppressive status quo suffer in prison,” Palabay said.

-Laude’s death, when she was found naked, wrapped in a bedsheet, and her head submerged in a Celzone Lodge toilet bowl, lead to numerous protests and in later years tributes from the LGBTQI+ community, and from those who express sympathy for Laude’s tragic murder.
+Laude’s death, when she was found naked, wrapped in a bedsheet, and her head submerged in a Celzone Lodge toilet bowl, lead to numerous protests and in later years tributes from the LGBTQIA+ community, and from those who express sympathy for Laude’s tragic murder.

 Her murder was remembered even after Pemberton, admitting to the crime, was convicted of homicide in 2015.